blacklightpy/vaultofknowledge/Personal/Notion Tips.md

 - How to sync databases partially across workspaces?

+Ans:
-A: You can't sync databases partially in Notion.
+You can't sync databases partially in Notion.
 But, you can do this.

-Create a master database
+Create a master database and link all databases to it.